-If IVF, then PGD or PGS?
+If IVF, Then PGD Or PGS?
 What Genetic Testing Can Tell You About Your Embryo

 What is PGD or preimplantation genetic diagnosis?

 PGD is a technique that provides information about the gene make-up of the cells found in an embryo (a fertilized egg).
-An embryo biopsy removes about 3 to 8 cells from each Day 5 embryo (a blastocyst), then cells are sent to a lab for testing.
+An embryo biopsy removes about 3-8 cells from each day 5 embryo (a blastocyst), then cells are sent to a lab for testing.
 The embryo is usually frozen and implanted later.
-PGD can be used to identify approximately 2,000 inherited single gene disorders and is 98% accurate identifying affected and unaffected embryos.
+PGD can be used to identify approximately 2,000 inherited single gene disorders and is 98 percent accurate identifying affected and unaffected embryos.

-Who Benefits Most from PGD?
+Who benefits most from PGD?

 PGD is generally used by couples with a family history of a serious or deadly disease who worry about passing it on to their offspring.
 PGD helps by looking for specific markers for a certain disease, for example, single gene disorders including cystic fibrosis and sickle cell anemia.
 It is also used when there’s a family history of sex-linked disorders including Fragile X syndrome and Duchenne muscular dystrophy.
 Parents may also use PGD to find matching stem cells for other siblings in need of a bone marrow transplant.